-Graziella Godain, MSF France/Belgium Field Coordinator in Srebrenica, October 1993 to April 1994
+Graziella Godain, MSF France/MSF Belgium, Field Coordinator in Srebrenica, October 1993-April 1994 (in French), interviewed in 2000

-In December 1993, the MSF coordinator in Srebrenica complained to UNHCR about the obstacles being created to any humanitarian activity that the Bosnian Muslim authorities running the enclave did not control.
+In December 1993, the MSF Coordinator in Srebrenica complained to UNHCR about the obstacles being created to any humanitarian activity that the Bosnian Muslim authorities running the enclave did not control.

-'Message from Hans Ullens, Médecins Sans Frontières Coordinator in Srebrenica to UNHCR Representative in Belgrade,' 17 December 1993 (in English).
+'Message from Hans Ullens', Médecins Sans Frontières Coordinator in Srebrenica to UNHCR Representative in Belgrade, 17 December 1993 (in English).